 Toxicity:Deadly.
 One of the most toxic plants.
 The entire plant contains tropane alkaloids.

 Carolina jessamine is a common garden plant loved for the profusion of yellow flowers it yields in the summer.
-It is also one of the deadliest flowers out there.
+However, it is also one of the deadliest flowers out there.
 It contains neurotoxic alkaloids that affect nerve endings and cause paralysis, muscle weakness, and clonic convulsions in animals and humans.
-All parts of the plant are poisonous, but you have to watch out for the flowers and the roots with even more care.
+Also, all parts of the plant are poisonous, but you have to watch out for the flowers and the roots with even more care.

 Other Names:Gelsemium sempervirens, Yellow Jessamine, Carolina jasmine, Evening trumpet flower, Gelsemium, and Woodbine.